1

 The VFC Program, administered by CDPHE, partners with Health First Colorado to provide free vaccines for providers to administer to Health First Colorado-enrolled children.

 Participation in the VFC Program is strongly encouraged by the Department.
 VFC participation is required for reimbursement for administration of vaccines to members under 19 years of age.
-Providers, including but not limited to private practitioners, managed care providers, local public health agencies, Rural Health Centers (RHCs), hospital outpatient clinics, school-based health centers, pharmacies and Federally Qualified Health Centers (FQHCs), who wish to participate in the immunization program must enroll with CDPHE.
+Providers, including but not limited to private practitioners, managed care providers, local public health agencies, RHCs, hospital outpatient clinics, school-based health centers, pharmacies and FQHCs, who wish to participate in the immunization program must enroll with CDPHE.
 Visit the Vaccines for Children web page or call 303-692-2650 for information on the CDPHE VFC Program.

 Back to Top